Everything to Know About Foreign Transaction Fees

 Consider a No Foreign Transaction Fee Credit Card

-The only way to completely avoid foreign transaction fees is with a credit card that doesn’t charge any.
+The only way to completely avoid paying extra when shopping abroad (or when shopping within the U.S. in a foreign currency) is with a credit card that doesn’t charge any foreign currency fees.
 Not all credit cards charge a foreign transaction fee, so it’s worth shopping around to find a card that offers the lowest or no fees.
 Some credit card issuers offer cards specifically designed for international travel, which may have lower or no foreign transaction fees.

 The Costco Anywhere Visa® Card by Citi is an excellent no foreign transaction fees credit card for the Costco member.
 The card, which doubles as your Costco membership card, earns up to 4% cash back on gas station and EV charging stations, 3% back on travel and dining purchases, and more – all for no annual fee.